AbdoFarid1/Subdomain-Takeover/README.md

    ![image](https://github.com/AbdoFarid1/Subdomain-Takeover/assets/128148536/13444480-7100-4c5b-8fa3-c3625a263b9d)

 * Then I choose the bucket that I created and uploaded the html file.
-* If you visited download.telenor.com you would find the message the you wrote in the html file , This of course is not the issue anymore as it is fixed.
+* If you visited download.telenor.com you would your poc message , This of course is not the issue anymore as it is fixed.

 * Tool link: https://github.com/nahamsec/HostileSubBruteforcer